DIY renovation vs. professional home rebuild: the cost to knock down a house and rebuild from scratch

 - You need a change and want something more contemporary.

-No matter the reason, a knockdown rebuild project can help solve the problem without needing to uproot your family and move somewhere else.
+No matter the reason, a knockdown rebuild project can help solve the problem and provide a clean slate without needing to uproot your family and move somewhere else.

-A common concern for homeowners is the cost to knock down and rebuild their homes.
+A common concern for homeowners is the cost to knock down and rebuild a house.
 You might be weighing up the pros and cons of renovating or choosing a professional home builder to manage a knock down rebuild project for you.

 Quite often, renovation costs end up being twice — sometimes three times — the amount of a knock down rebuild project.
-It’s very easy to blow out your renovation budget as new problems and changes start to arise.
+It’s very easy to blow out your renovation budget as new problems and unexpected costs arise.

-A knock down rebuild project is a simple and more affordable way to revamp the design of your home.
-But what are the costs to knock down and rebuild a house?
+A knock down rebuild project is a simple and cost-effective way to revamp the design of your home.
+But what is the average cost to rebuild a house in Australia?
 Is it cheaper to conduct a DIY renovation, or get a home builder to build a new house from the ground up?

-In this blog, we weigh up the costs for you, so you can make an educated decision about your future home.
+In this blog, we weigh up the knockdown and rebuild costs for you so that you can make an educated decision about your brand new dream home.

-If you like to take a “hands-on” approach to your home improvements, you might be considering a DIY renovation.
-There are a range of benefits to a renovation — for example, you have control over the timeline of your renovation project and you can design your new home down to the very last detail.
+If you like to take a “hands-on” approach to your home improvements, you might be considering a DIY home renovation.
+There are a range of benefits to a renovation — for example, you have control over the timeline of your renovation project, and you can design your dream home down to the very last detail.

-However, it’s important to understand the cost of renovating a house yourself.
-It can be a complicated process to undertake on your own and if you’re not careful, the costs can start to build up.
+However, it’s important to understand house renovation costs.
+It can be a complicated process to undertake on your own, and if you’re not careful, the costs can start to build up.

 According to Service Seeking, minor renovations can cost as little as $20,000.
-However, for a complete home transformation, the budget can easily go over $300,000.
+However, for a complete home transformation, the budget can easily go over $300,000 — every square metre counts.

-The biggest expenses go into labour and sourcing materials, but some other factors include:
+The biggest expenses go into labour and sourcing building materials, but some additional factors include:

 - The size of your home.
 Remodelling a small home or townhouse wouldn’t cost as much as a five-bedroom home, so the scale of the project can have a huge impact on the budget.

 - Your location.
-Based on where you live, the cost of labour and sourcing materials can fluctuate wildly.
-If you decide to hire some renovators for an extra set of hands in Queensland, for example, their wages sit at around $50 per hour whereas it can cost up to $85 per hour in New South Wales.
+Based on where you live, the cost of labour and sourcing building materials can vary greatly.
+If you decide to hire some renovators for an extra set of hands in Queensland, for example, their wages sit at around $50 per hour, whereas it can cost up to $85 per hour in New South Wales.

 - Mistakes and repairs.
 We all make mistakes, but a DIY renovation blunder can be costly.
-We recommend adding 10% to 15% on top of your estimated budget to cover repairs.
+We recommend adding 10% to 15% to your estimated budget to cover repairs.

-As you can see, there are a lot of pros and cons to a DIY renovation project — with the biggest unknown being an uncertain budget.
+As you can see, there are a lot of pros and cons to a major renovation project — with the biggest unknown being an uncertain budget and unforeseen costs.
 In most cases, it’s more affordable to simply knock down your home and start from scratch.

-The cost to knock down and rebuild with an experienced home builder
+How much does it cost to knock down and rebuild with our knockdown rebuild specialists?

-Our builders will complete an in-depth site inspection to determine any additional work that needs to be done to prepare the block for a new home build.
+Our builders will complete an in-depth site inspection to determine any additional work that needs to be done to prepare the block for a new home build, like removing old electrical cabling and tree removal.

-Our site inspections are free of charge, so once we come back with recommendations and potential costs, there’s no obligation to go ahead with the project or place a deposit.
+Our site inspections are free of charge, so once we come back with recommendations and potential costs, there’s no obligation to proceed with the project or place a deposit.

 You will still need to schedule and pay for the demolition of your existing home, but all other costs are covered under the cost we have agreed upon in the planning process.
 This includes our standard inclusions like: